SmartAngus/react-mxgraph-demo/README.md

     * [Application Layer](#requirements)

 ## Introduction
-This project is a proof of concept of integration for [MXGraph library](https://github.com/jgraph/mxgraph) in React application.
+This project is a proof of concept of how to use [MXGraph library](https://github.com/jgraph/mxgraph) in React application.
-UI is created using [Material UI](https://material-ui.com/)
+UI is created using [Material UI](https://material-ui.com/).

 ## Screenshot
 TBA